Dakota Wealth Management Sells 102 Shares of Becton, Dickinson and Company (NYSE:BDX)

 Becton, Dickinson and Stock Performance

-Becton, Dickinson and (NYSE:BDX – Get Rating) last announced its quarterly earnings results on Thursday, February 2nd.
-The medical instruments supplier reported $2.98 EPS for the quarter, beating analysts’ consensus estimates of $2.68 by $0.30.
+Becton, Dickinson and (NYSE:BDX – Get Rating) last posted its earnings results on Thursday, February 2nd.
+The medical instruments supplier reported $2.98 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.68 by $0.30.
 Becton, Dickinson and had a net margin of 8.47% and a return on equity of 13.52%.
-The company had revenue of $4.59 billion for the quarter, compared to analysts’ expectations of $4.59 billion.
+The business had revenue of $4.59 billion for the quarter, compared to analysts’ expectations of $4.59 billion.
 During the same period in the prior year, the company posted $3.64 EPS.
-Becton, Dickinson and’s revenue was down 2.8% compared to the same quarter last year.
-On average, sell-side analysts expect that Becton, Dickinson and Company will post 12.19 earnings per share for the current fiscal year.
+The business’s revenue for the quarter was down 2.8% compared to the same quarter last year.
+Equities research analysts expect that Becton, Dickinson and Company will post 12.19 EPS for the current year.

 Becton, Dickinson and Dividend Announcement